mischa-hildebrand/AlignedCollectionViewFlowLayout/README.md

 Other than that, the layout behaves exactly like Apple's [`UICollectionViewFlowLayout`](https://developer.apple.com/reference/uikit/uicollectionviewflowlayout).
 (It's a subclass.)

+### ℹ️ Important:

+`AlignedCollectionViewFlowLayout` was developed with a "**tag view**" in mind, i.e. a collection view that displays a limited number of items with a relatively simple layout.
+It works perfectly for this use case.
+While it also does its job for a large number of items and more complex cell layouts **scrolling might become laggy** in this case.
+This is due to the fact the layout needs to recursively obtain layout attributes from its superclass and cannot be avoided.
+If you experience unacceptable lagginess please consider other alternatives.

 ## Available Alignment Options

 You can use _any_ combination of horizontal and vertical alignment to achieve your desired layout.